LiliaFramework/Lilia-2/readme.md

 angle_zero =        Angle( 0, 0, 0 )
 ```

-Creating a [Color](https://wiki.facepunch.com/gmod/Global.Color) is expensive in rendering hooks.
+* Creating a [Color](https://wiki.facepunch.com/gmod/Global.Color) is expensive in rendering hooks or frequent operations.
+It is better to store the color in a variable.
+* Creating a [Vector](https://wiki.facepunch.com/gmod/Global.Vector) is expensive in rendering hooks or frequent operations.
+It is better to store the color in a variable.
+* Creating an [Angle](https://wiki.facepunch.com/gmod/Global.Angle) is expensive in rendering hooks or frequent operations.
 It is better to store the color in a variable.

 [A few others](https://wiki.facepunch.com/gmod/Global_Variables)